regunakyle/vfio-vm-rotation-service/README.md

 ## Description

-A Python service that boots the VFIO gaming VM after the idle VM is shut off, and vice versa.
+C program that boots the VFIO gaming VM after the idle VM is shut off, and vice versa.

 Note: This has been tested on a Fedora 40 system only, use at your own risk!

 ## Prerequisites

 - systemd, libvirt (+QEMU/KVM), a VFIO gaming VM and a idle VM
-- Python 3.11 or up
+- libvirt C library (e.g. `dnf install libvirt-devel` in Fedora)
-- `libvirt-python` (e.g. `dnf install libvirt-python` in Fedora)
+- `gcc`

 ## Usage

-1. Clone this repo
+1. Clone this repo and install dependencies
 2. **IMPORTANT:** Add these items under `[Service]` in [vfio-vm-rotation.service](./vfio-vm-rotation.service):

     ```